Configure Gitaly

 Gitaly, the service that provides storage for Git repositories, can be configured to cache a short rolling window of Git fetch responses.
 This can reduce server load when your server receives lots of CI fetch traffic.

-The pack-objects cache wraps git pack-objects, an internal part of Git that gets invoked indirectly via the PostUploadPack and SSHUploadPack Gitaly RPCs.
-Gitaly runs PostUploadPack when a user does a Git fetch via HTTP, or SSHUploadPack when a user does a Git fetch via SSH.
+The pack-objects cache wraps git pack-objects, an internal part of Git that gets invoked indirectly by using the PostUploadPack and SSHUploadPack Gitaly RPCs.
+Gitaly runs PostUploadPack when a user does a Git fetch by using HTTP, or SSHUploadPack when a user does a Git fetch by using SSH.
 When the cache is enabled, anything that uses PostUploadPack or SSHUploadPack can benefit from it.
 It is orthogonal to:

 • The transport (HTTP or SSH).